tugsisilo/GPDS_TC2/_build/html/_sources/markdown/lesson_1_6.md

 Anaconda is a Python and R distribution.
 It aims to provide everything you need for data science "out of the box".

 ### Practice 5
 Make sure you are inside `yourname` folder.
-Download the Anaconda installer by copying the following link and pasting it in your terminal.
+Download the Anaconda installer by copying the following link and pasting it into your terminal.

 ```{tip}
 :class: margin